What Are the Major Types of Mesothelioma Cancer Cells?

 There are also several subtypes of epithelial cells depending on where they are found within the body.

-Adding to the confusion, this mesothelioma cell type can be either benign (non-cancerous) or malignant (cancerous).
+This mesothelioma cell type can be either benign (non-cancerous) or malignant (cancerous).
 This may make it hard for doctors to determine how serious the cancer is.
 Further, adenomatoid cells don’t always mean that mesothelioma is present.

 For these reasons, it’s important for patients to work with experienced mesothelioma specialists to get an accurate diagnosis.